Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/collaboration/github.md

 the typesetter(s) may need a place where they can upload their typesetting to, etc.
 For this kind of operation,
-a Git environment may be preferable.
+a git environment may be preferable.
-With Git you can very easily do version control, which allows you to see who made changes to what files and when, and also create an easy place to find all the relevant files and their contents without requiring users to blindly download files to edit them
+With git you can very easily do version control, which allows you to see who made changes to what files and when, and also create an easy place to find all the relevant files and their contents without requiring users to blindly download files to edit them